 It is time for policymakers to act on implementing what was agreed in Montreal.

-This alliance of investors is calling on the G20 Finance Ministers to uphold their commitment to reforming agricultural subsidies to enable countries to meet their net–zero greenhouse gas emissions commitments by 2050 alongside meeting their commitments to global biodiversity and nature goals.
-Biodiversity is already having a material impact on economic activity, and it is estimated that nearly $44 trillion dollars of economic value generation are dependent on ecosystem services, which translates to over half of global GDP.
+This alliance of investors and their representatives is calling on the G20 Finance Ministers to uphold their commitment to reform agricultural subsidies so countries can meet their net-zero greenhouse gas emissions commitments by 2050 alongside meeting their commitments to global biodiversity and nature goals.
+Biodiversity loss is already having a material impact on economic activity, and it is estimated that nearly $44 trillion dollars of economic value generation are dependent on ecosystem services, which translates to over half of global GDP.
 The impact on GDP has a trickle down effect on the financial system and all diversified portfolios.
 This statement follows the recent agreement of the Kunming-Montreal Global Biodiversity Framework (GBF) in December 2022, under which countries agreed under Target 18 to “identify by 2025, and eliminate, phase out or reform incentives, including subsidies, harmful for biodiversity in a proportionate, just, fair, effective and equitable way.”

 Action on subsidy reform by G20 Finance Ministers is essential for climate mitigation and long-term environmental resilience which is critical for global financial stability, since climate change and nature loss are sources of systemic risk to investments.
 The IPCC estimates that up to 34% of existing areas for crops and livestock production could be unsuitable by the end of the century, materially impacting agricultural supply chains and companies.